WriterZephos/markdown_record/README.md

         gsub  config/routes.rb
 ```

-The files and folders inside `markdown_record/content` are for demo purposes only, and can be deleted once youare are ready to create your own content.
+The files and folders inside `markdown_record/content` are for demo purposes only, and can be deleted once you are ready to create your own content.

 By default, MarkdownRecord will look in the `markdown_record/content` directory for all your content, and all rendered content will be saved to the `markdown_record/rendered` directory.